Lee Padgett of Busted isn’t from Detroit, but it’s home now.

 Or, as our hero, Dolly Parton puts it, “You never do a whole lot unless you’re brave enough to try.”

-Sometimes It IS About You
+3. Sometimes it is About You

 “That’s ok.
 Whether you’re singing the main stage at the Jazz Fest, Carnegie Hall or staring in your own whatever, do it with gusto.”